skycler/jump-math/README.md

 ## How to Play

 1. Select a theme (Forest, Snow, or Beach)
+2. Choose a game mode:
+   - **Timed Challenge**: Select a time limit (1-5 minutes) and try to score as high as possible
+   - **Target Score**: Select a target (5-20 points) and try to reach it as fast as possible
-2. Configure the multiplication range (default: 1-12)
+3. Configure the multiplication range (default: 1-12)
-3. Click "Start Game"
+4. Click "Start Game"
-4. Use arrow keys or on-screen buttons to move and jump
+5. Use arrow keys or on-screen buttons to move and jump
-5. Collect coins to earn points (solve the math puzzle correctly)
+6. Collect coins to earn points (solve the math puzzle correctly)
-6. Avoid obstacles - if you hit one, you must solve the puzzle correctly to avoid losing a point
+7. Avoid obstacles - if you hit one, you must solve the puzzle correctly to avoid losing a point
-7. Game ends if your score drops below -5
+8. Game ends when time runs out (timed mode), you reach the target (target mode), or your score drops below -5

 ## Deployment